sav-che/TL-2/Authors/Cooper, Daniel, A. {std. Cooper} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 336](https://www.biodiversitylibrary.org/item/103860#page/346/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 336](https://www.biodiversitylibrary.org/page/33266013) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cooper, Daniel {std.
 Cooper}|first entry]] for this author

 ### Author

 \* Cooper, Daniel, A. (1817?-1842), British naturalist and medical Student, associate Linn.
 Soc.
-1837, curator of the botanical Society of London 1837-1839, assistant Zoological Department of the British Museum 1839-1841, assistant-surgeon in the army 1842. (*Cooper*).
+1837, curator of the botanical Society of London 1837-1839, assistant Zoological Department of the British Museum 1839-1841, assistant-surgeon in the army 1842.
+**Abbreviated name**: *Cooper*

 #### Herbarium and types